Abstract

 Note that under Test-Driven Development things are not any better: first we modify the tests to start expecting the new output, then we observe them fail, then we modify the components to produce the new output, then we watch the tests pass.
 We still have to stipulate our expectations in test code, and we still have to change test code each time our expectations change, which is inefficient.

-Audit Testing is a technique for automated software testing which aims to correct this.
+Audit Testing is a technique for automated software testing which aims to correct all this.

 The Solution